- About HMCPL

 - Access by minors to inappropriate matter on the Internet and World Wide Web;

-- Uses that compromise the safety and security of minors when using electronic mail and other forms of direct electronic communications;
+- Uses that compromise the safety and security of minors when using electronic mail, chat rooms and other forms of direct electronic communications;

 - Unauthorized access, including hacking, and other unlawful activities by minors online;

 - Unauthorized disclosure, use and dissemination of personal identification information regarding minors; and

 - Access by minors to materials harmful to minors.

 The term "harmful to minors" is defined by the Communications Act of 1934 (47 USC Section 254 [h], as meaning any picture, image, graphic image file, or other visual depiction that

 - taken as a whole and with respect to minors, appeals to a prurient interest in nudity, sex, or excretion;